configcat/configcat-publicapi-go-client/docs/UpdatePermissionGroupRequest.md

 `func (o *UpdatePermissionGroupRequest) UnsetCanRotateSdkKey()`

 UnsetCanRotateSdkKey ensures that no value is present for CanRotateSdkKey, not even an explicit nil
-### GetCanViewProductStatistics

-`func (o *UpdatePermissionGroupRequest) GetCanViewProductStatistics() bool`

-GetCanViewProductStatistics returns the CanViewProductStatistics field if non-nil, zero value otherwise.

-### GetCanViewProductStatisticsOk

-`func (o *UpdatePermissionGroupRequest) GetCanViewProductStatisticsOk() (*bool, bool)`

-GetCanViewProductStatisticsOk returns a tuple with the CanViewProductStatistics field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCanViewProductStatistics

-`func (o *UpdatePermissionGroupRequest) SetCanViewProductStatistics(v bool)`

-SetCanViewProductStatistics sets CanViewProductStatistics field to given value.

-### HasCanViewProductStatistics

-`func (o *UpdatePermissionGroupRequest) HasCanViewProductStatistics() bool`

-HasCanViewProductStatistics returns a boolean if a field has been set.

-### SetCanViewProductStatisticsNil

-`func (o *UpdatePermissionGroupRequest) SetCanViewProductStatisticsNil(b bool)`

- SetCanViewProductStatisticsNil sets the value for CanViewProductStatistics to be an explicit nil

-### UnsetCanViewProductStatistics
-`func (o *UpdatePermissionGroupRequest) UnsetCanViewProductStatistics()`

-UnsetCanViewProductStatistics ensures that no value is present for CanViewProductStatistics, not even an explicit nil
-### GetCanViewProductAuditLog

-`func (o *UpdatePermissionGroupRequest) GetCanViewProductAuditLog() bool`

-GetCanViewProductAuditLog returns the CanViewProductAuditLog field if non-nil, zero value otherwise.

-### GetCanViewProductAuditLogOk

-`func (o *UpdatePermissionGroupRequest) GetCanViewProductAuditLogOk() (*bool, bool)`

-GetCanViewProductAuditLogOk returns a tuple with the CanViewProductAuditLog field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCanViewProductAuditLog

-`func (o *UpdatePermissionGroupRequest) SetCanViewProductAuditLog(v bool)`

-SetCanViewProductAuditLog sets CanViewProductAuditLog field to given value.

-### HasCanViewProductAuditLog

-`func (o *UpdatePermissionGroupRequest) HasCanViewProductAuditLog() bool`

-HasCanViewProductAuditLog returns a boolean if a field has been set.

-### SetCanViewProductAuditLogNil

-`func (o *UpdatePermissionGroupRequest) SetCanViewProductAuditLogNil(b bool)`

- SetCanViewProductAuditLogNil sets the value for CanViewProductAuditLog to be an explicit nil

-### UnsetCanViewProductAuditLog
-`func (o *UpdatePermissionGroupRequest) UnsetCanViewProductAuditLog()`

-UnsetCanViewProductAuditLog ensures that no value is present for CanViewProductAuditLog, not even an explicit nil
 ### GetCanCreateOrUpdateSegments

 `func (o *UpdatePermissionGroupRequest) GetCanCreateOrUpdateSegments() bool`